1. Introduction

 - paths – Defines the API resources /account and /account/deposit.
 Under the resources, we must define the get and post verbs available for them.

-- tags – The group it belongs.
+- tags – The group to which it belongs.
 It should be the same tag name as described in section 4.1.

 - summary – Brief information about what the endpoint does.